Can I File as Single and Head of Household if I'm Still Married but Estranged?

 Filing income taxes after the break-up of a marriage can be a daunting task, especially if you haven't gotten a divorce or legal separation.
 You may be faced with having to file a separate tax return after years of filing joint returns with your spouse.
 This means choosing a new filing status, and since you're still legally married, your options are limited.

 Even though you may be estranged from your spouse, you are still considered married unless you obtained a divorce or a decree of separate maintenance from the courts by Dec.
 31 of the tax year.
 You can still file a joint return if your spouse agrees to file with you, even though you no longer live together.
 This usually provides the greatest tax advantages overall.
 But if for any reason you choose to file a separate return, you are prohibited from claiming "single" as your filing status.
+The IRS could call being married and filing as single illegal tax fraud.
 Normally you must choose "married filing separately," although in certain cases you may qualify to file as "head of household."

 Married filing separately has several disadvantages over other filing options.
 Generally you are subject to a higher tax rate, you cannot claim certain credits such as the earned income credit or education credits, and your ability to put money into an IRA or to claim other tax benefits may be restricted.
 Also, if your spouse itemizes deductions, you cannot take the standard deduction and must itemize as well, even if you have few deductions.